trifrost-js/website/public/adc0b918-84c6-4474-9269-a48fac8755cc/trifrost_htmx_todos/example.md

 ## Logic
 The main app logic lives in `src/index.tsx`, where TriFrost routes, renders, and manages state for the entire todo application using a Durable Object–backed cache.

+The client option with our css instance ensures TriFrost Atomic (0.36+) automounts our css root to `/__atomics__/client.css`, ensuring no repeat global styles but only page-specific styles get inlined.

 ```tsx
 // src/index.tsx
 import {App, DurableObjectCache, OtelHttpExporter} from '@trifrost/core';